-If you need to be specific about footwear or you are injured/trying to prevent any tennis injury, it is always recommend to seek professional advice from your local Podiatrist before attempting to purchase your new tennis shoes.
-This can prevent wasted money, frustration and unnecessary travel to and from the shoe store.
-However there are some general pieces of advice or rules you may follow if you have no problems.
+If you need to be specific about footwear or you are injured/trying to prevent any tennis injury, it is always recommended to seek professional advice from your local Podiatrist before attempting to purchase your new tennis shoes.
+This can prevent wasted money, frustration, and unnecessary travel to and from the shoe store.
+However, there are some general pieces of advice or rules you may follow if you have no problems.
 These are simple:

 3) Twist the shoe – shoes should have minimal torsion through them – they should feel stable and solid when moving them around in your hands.
 Don’t be afraid to use some force when testing them – you won’t break them – keep in mind they have to take 3-5 times your body weight so they should be very strong!

 4) Heel lift – it's always best to ensure the shoe has a slightly higher heel than at the front of the shoe.
 In most shoes a 10-12mm increase is normal.
 There is some data emerging about lower heel or segment heights and some companies have reduced their heel heights to 6mm.
 Personally, at this point I do not see the need for this however as research improves in this area so might our recommendations.